Marketing Strategy

 Video/podcast program

-Biweekly, account-based guest strategy, in-house production
+Biweekly videocast, account-based guest strategy, in-house production.

 Email list growth

-Target 12-15K subscribers in 12 months, organic only
+Target 12-15K subscribers in 12 months, organic only.

 Quarterly CMO roundtables

-8-12 invited CMOs, facilitated conversation — no pitch, no slides
+8-12 invited CMOs, facilitated conversation — no pitch, no slides.

-Next Steps
+Next Steps with Newfangled

 Tier 1